 - “Degenerative joint disease is normal in someone of your age”.

 These are all common myths that I will be addressing in the coming few months both on this forum and in my blog and other media outlets.
 I want to address them because these are all important topics that influence our decision making processes when discussing our health.
 They are also common in my practice and so the more opportunities I create to address them the better I believe.
 Today I will simply be discussing why we take upright, weight bearing x-rays at Spriggs Chiropractic and the importance of Chiropractors taking spinal x-rays.

 The next thing I would like to discuss is the comments made about Chiropractors x-raying their patients to begin with.
 This is a common issue that some members of the public are told.
 As part of our undergraduate training, Chiropractic students are taught to take x-rays by the university program, taught by radiographers, not other Chiropractors might I add.
 We adhere to the same laws as radiographers and radiologists in other areas of healthcare.
-So we entitled by law to take appropriate x-rays of our patients, much the same as dentists do.
+So, in thr UK and other parts of the world, chiropractors are entitled by law to take appropriate x-rays of our patients, much the same as dentists do.
 This is also in adherence with IRMER Radiation Guidelines (2006 and 2011).

 So one could argue that simply taking an x-ray of the patients spine is a necessity to determine what chiropractic procedure should be applied.
 By utilising appropriate diagnostic imaging, the clinician has the patients health at the forefront of their mind before commencing any chiropractic intervention or making an appropriate referral.
 As a primary care clinician, it is my job to aid in forming the correct diagnosis, which may involve the use of x-rays before making decisions on treatments or referrals to other healthcare experts.